boxyhq/jackson/CONTRIBUTING.md

 git push origin your-branch-name
 ```

-### Create a Pull Request
+## Create a Pull Request

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 Go to the original repository on GitHub and click the "New Pull Request" button.
 Compare and create a pull request from your branch to the main repository.
 Provide a clear and concise description of your changes in the pull request.

-### Review and Feedback
+## Review and Feedback

 After submitting your PR, maintainers and other contributors may review your changes and provide feedback.
 Be ready to address any suggested improvements.

-### Merge
+## Merge

 Once your PR is approved, it will be merged into the main repository.

-#### Celebrate!
+### Celebrate! 🎉

-### Bug Reports
+## Bug Reports

-If you encounter issues or bugs, please report them with detailed information.
+If you encounter issues or bugs, please report them with detailed information to help with troubleshooting.

-### Feature Requests
+## Feature Requests

-Submit detailed feature requests for new functionality.
+Submit detailed feature requests for new functionality you'd like to see.

-### Testing
+## Testing

-Thoroughly test your changes to avoid regressions and errors.
+It's essential to thoroughly test your changes to prevent regressions and errors.

-### Good First Issues
+## Good First Issues

-Start your contribution journey with our list of "good first issue" tasks, ideal for newcomers and first timers.
+Start your contribution journey with our list of "good first issue" tasks, specifically curated for newcomers and first-time contributors.

 ## Development